James Sinton Sleator, student of and assistant to William Orpen.

 William Orpen by James Sleator (1931) after Orpen’s death.
 Note the porcelain figurines on the dresser.

 Three painting of Sir William Orpen by James Sleator.

 A painting by James Sleator of William Orpen

-and the photo he used as a reference.
+and below the photo he used as a reference.
 (Crawford Gallery, Cork).

 Sir William Orpen by James Sleator (Hugh Lane Gallery, Dublin).